biiblical/DataScience/README.md

 * Scipy

 ## Questions - outputs to predict
-* Q1 - Implement a prediction model for "Qualität"​​
+* Q1 - Implement a prediction model for "Quality"​​
-    * Qualität - Quality
+    * Quality
 * Q1.1 - Implement a prediction model for "Warpfaktor"
     * Warp factor
-* Q2 - Implement a prediction model for "Fehler"​
+* Q2 - Implement a prediction model for "Error"​
     * Errors
 * Q2.1 - implement a prediction model for "Gammawert"
     * Gamma value